justinmeiners/justinmeiners.github.io/thinking-styles/README.md

 **11/18/2022**

 A surprising lesson I learned from graduate school is that math is just very different than everything else I have tried learning in the past.
-It has it's own style of thinking that has grown to be my [primary method](/think-in-math/) for solving hard problems.
+It has it's own style of thinking that has become my [primary method](/think-in-math/) for solving hard problems.
 But, coming from a background in professional software development for years before, I expected a lot more of my core engineering skills to carry over.
 Here I want to discuss some differences I noticed and their implications.

 ## Debugging and Proving

 Debugging programs taught me to check my work with a radically empirical approach.
-When something isn't working as expected, I "turn off" that part of my brain that makes assumptions about what it should be doing, and just directly examine the behavior of the program.
+When something isn't working as expected, I "turn off" that part of my brain that makes assumptions about what it should be doing, and directly examine the behavior of the program.
 Usually it starts with, "does this line ever get called?", and grows increasingly more skeptical, "does 2+2 really equal 4?".
 When the problem is tricky, no question is too stupid to ask.
 The goal is to quickly find the gap in my mental model and accommodate it.